 He went on to represent Cardiff Met while at the Cardiff Blues academy and during his time at the club, Dombrandt had his jaw broken twice due to onfield fights and came close to giving up on rugby.

 He was convinced to continue playing, he was a regular member of the Wales U20 team throughout the 2017 junior Six Nations and turned down an offer to join Cardiff Blues.

 He built his reputation around his wonderful try-scoring reputation scoring five tries for the Welsh u20s in the U20 Six Nations scoring five times as Wales finished third in the table.

 In February 2018 the Harlequins announced Dombrandt's signature for the following season.

-He quickly impressed and enjoyed a stellar debut season for the Harlequins, and on June 2nd 2019, he made his England debut, playing in a non-cap match against the Barbarians, in which he scored two tries.
+He quickly impressed and enjoyed a stellar debut season for the Harlequins, and on June 2nd 2019 he played for England, playing in a non-cap match against the Barbarians, in which he scored two tries.

 |2018 - present|

 |2019 - 2020|